 What benefits do immigrants and refugees qualify for?

-Refugees, those granted asylum, and a few other categories of immigrants are an exception.
-Asylees receive benefits similar to refugees resettled to the U.S., and a study of resettled refugees found that the costs associated with their presence were greater than their fiscal contributions for the first several years they were in the U.S. However, twenty years after arrival, the average refugee adult had contributed about $21,000 more in taxes than the total cost of any sort of governmental expenditure on their behalf.
+There are a few exceptions for refugees, asylees (those who have been granted asylum), and a few other categories.
+Asylees and refugees are sometimes eligible for cash and medical assistance for a limited time, though their eligibility may vary depending upon their state and on their income levels.
+They can also apply for social services like Medicaid and SNAP.
+A study of resettled refugees found that the costs associated with their presence were greater than their fiscal contributions for the first several years they were in the US.
+However, twenty years after arrival, the average refugee adult had contributed $21,000 more in taxes than the total cost of any government spending on their behalf.

 Who qualifies for asylum in the U.S.?